GIScience/climate-action-ghg-emission-from-lulc-change/test/resources/artifact_description_test.md

 | built-up     | farmland   |           -37.0 |
 | built-up     | built-up   |             0.0 |

-## Map: LULC change emissions per LULC change type (t)

-The total LULC change emissions per LULC change type (t) during the observation period are shown in this map.
-The LULC change areas in this map are colored according to the total change emissions of the respective LULC change class in the area of interest.

 ## Bar chart: Carbon emissions by LULC change type [t]

 This bar chart shows the total carbon emissions by LULC change type [t] in the observation period.